Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

 The infection occurs more often in winter or spring.
 It may cause local epidemics at boarding schools, college dormitories, or military bases.

-Risk factors include recent exposure to someone with meningococcal meningitis and a recent upper respiratory infection.
+Risk factors include recent exposure to someone with meningococcal meningitis, complement deficiency, use of eculizumab, and exposure to cigarette smoking.

 Symptoms usually come on quickly, and may include: